 For HS Students

-A small cohort from each school will be selected to participate through the DIRHA application process.
-Contact us so we can connect you with your school supervisor for more information on applying.
+A small cohort from each school will be selected to participate through an application process.
+Contact us at dirha@uvci.edu so we can connect you with your school supervisor for more information on enrolling your high school.

 FAQ